By Craig Foster

 As we detailed in previous client alerts, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank") has significantly changed how investment advisers are regulated.
 Among other things, Dodd-Frank (a) increased the amount of assets under management ("AUM") required for SEC registration and (b) eliminated the so-called "private adviser" exemption, obligating many managers of private investment funds to register with the SEC or report to the SEC as "exempt reporting advisers."

 To account for these new registration requirements and provide for some additional disclosures, the SEC overhauled Part 1A of Form ADV ("Part 1A").
-While a marked copy highlighting all the changes to the previous Part 1A may be found here
+While a marked copy highlighting all the changes to the previous Part 1A may be found here, significant changes include:

 - A revised method of calculating AUM (advisers must now calculate "regulatory" AUM)